flatironinstitute/sciware/24_Types/main.md

 * If you think about types at all, you probably think storage, bits:
    * `float`, `double`, `int32`, `string`
    * `list` (of what?), `complex`, `struct`, `class`
-* Types are not about how things are represented in bits, but about the values these bits represent
+* Types are not about how many bits, but about the values these bits represent
 * Types are for thinking abstractly about your data (not the algorithm or implementation)